Compensation claims - cars

 Claims covered

-Claims can be made on purchases of motor cars, motor bikes and commercial vehicles.
+Claims can be made on motor cars, motor bikes and commercial vehicles purchased from a motor car trader licensed in Victoria.

 A claim can be made if a motor car trader does not:

-• comply with warranty provisions (this applies to motor cars but not to motorbikes or commercial vehicles)
+• repair a fault covered by statutory warranty provisions (this applies to motor cars but not to motorbikes or commercial vehicles)

 • transfer a clear title to the car